AraBlocks/ara-file-manager/README.md

 ## Contributing

 Our flow for merging commits into `master` is a bit different.
-Instead of cutting branches and makings PRs to `master`, do this from `dev` instead.
+Instead of cutting branches from, and makings PRs to `master`, do this from `dev` instead.
 Weekly, `dev` will be merged into `master`, at which point we build and deploy the pupdated apps.

 When you do get puproved to merge into `dev`, either bump the minor or patch of the `dev` branch and then push the tags and `CHANGELOG`.
 We typically bump minor when the latest version of the app wouldn't be compatible with older versions - which usually means we're using a new, non-backwards compatible `ara-contracts` module.
 Patching is for everything else.